Optical conductivity of bilayer dice lattices: Optical conductivity

-In the case of partially filled lower band $\mu<g$, the onset behavior of the conductivity shown in Fig.~\ref{fig:Conductivity-hub-sigma-xx-yy}(b) is also explained by the transitions between $\epsilon_{n=2}$ and $\epsilon_{n=1}$ branches.
-The corresponding onset frequency $\Omega_{\rm on}\approx 2|g-\mu|$ is determined by the minimal distance between empty states at the $\epsilon_{n=1}$ branch and filled states at the $\epsilon_{n=2}$ branch, see vertical dashed line in Fig.~\ref{fig:Conductivity-hub-sigma-xx-yy}(b); in the model at hand, the minimal distance occurs at $k_y=0$.
-Due to the anisotropic energy spectrum, see Eq.~(\ref{Model-effective-hub-eps-0-1-2}), the conductivity does not saturate with $\Omega$.
-The absence of saturation behavior can be explained by the fact that the whole $\epsilon_{n=2}$ branch cannot contribute to the transitions at any $\hbar \Omega/g\lesssim 1$.
+The conductivity for the hub-aligned $AB-BA-CC$ stacking can be straightforwardly calculated by using both the tight-binding model and the effective Hamiltonian (\ref{Model-effective-hub-Heff}); see Appendices~\ref{sec:App-Conductivity-hub} and \ref{sec:App-Conductivity-SD} for details.

+To start with, we focus on the contribution of the band-crossing point (i.e., the $K$ or $K^{\prime}$ point) in the optical conductivity.
 We compare the results for the effective and tight-binding models in Fig.~\ref{fig:Conductivity-hub-sigma-xx-yy-effective-TB}.
 Since the conductivity for the tight-binding model takes into account all crossing points and is isotropic, we compare averaged conductivities $(\sigma_{xx}+\sigma_{yy})/2$.
+(In the tight-binding model $\sigma_{xx}=\sigma_{yy}$.)
 As one can see, there is a noticeable difference between the conductivities for the effective and tight-binding models.
 Among the common features, we identify only the onsets of the conductivities for some Fermi energies.
-The rest of the profile is dominated by other features of the energy spectrum that are not captured by the effective model; see also the discussion below and Fig.~\ref{fig:Conductivity-hub-TB-full}.
-In addition, the tight-binding model includes intra-band processes leading to the Drude peak at $\Omega\to0$ in Fig.~\ref{fig:Conductivity-hub-sigma-xx-yy-effective-TB}(b).
+The rest of the profile is dominated by features of the energy spectrum away from the crossing points that are not captured by the effective model; see also the discussion below and Fig.~\ref{fig:Conductivity-hub-TB-full}.
+From the analysis of the effective model in Appendix~\ref{sec:App-Conductivity-SD}, we conclude that the onset frequency $\Omega_{\rm on}$, which is evident from Fig.~\ref{fig:Conductivity-hub-sigma-xx-yy-effective-TB}(a), is determined by the minimal distance between empty states at the $\epsilon_{+1}$ branch and filled states at the $\epsilon_{+2}$ branch.
+Therefore, unlike the aligned stacking, transitions between dispersing bands are allowed.